dpsoft-official/SaderatBankPayment/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

-Mabna Cart Aria is a iranian company work at bank payment and allow you to handle checkout in your website with iranian cart.
+Mabna Cart Aria is a iranian company work at bank payment and allow you to handle checkout in your website with iranian payment cart.

-# Which integration right for me?
+# Is right for me?
 If you need integration your website with Mabna cart payment or need to now Mabna cart how to work, you are in the right place.

 # Steps of payment with Mabna cart v2